 Be sure to check out my fellow French #Winophiles stories about France:

 - Wendy from A Day in the Life on the Farm promises One of These Days . . . .

 - Jeff from Food Wine Click will talk about one of his favorite French Wine Visits – Our Friend, Raymond Boillot.

 - Jill from L’occasion tells the tale of A Château in Provence.

-- Here at The Swirling Dervish, we’re asking Do You Know the Way to Vézelay?
+- And our host, Lauren of The Swirling Dervish, asks Do You Know the Way to Vézelay?